Covid: Workers in key industries to take daily tests, Boris Johnson says

 The testing will start from 10 January.

-As daily UK Covid case figures exceed 200,000 for the first time with the spread of the Omicron variant, the PM said people who believe the pandemic to be over were "profoundly wrong", adding: "This is a moment for the utmost caution."
+As daily UK Covid case figures exceed 200,000 for the first time with the spread of the Omicron variant, the PM said people who believed the pandemic to be over were "profoundly wrong".

-But Mr Johnson said the UK's position differs from previous waves, as Omicron is milder than previous variants and he pointed to the mass rollout of booster vaccines.
+He said this was a moment for caution but also that the UK's position differs from previous waves, as Omicron is milder than previous variants and he pointed to the mass rollout of booster vaccines.

+He said the country had a chance to "ride out this Omicron wave without shutting down our country once again".

+"We can keep our schools and our businesses open and we can find a way to live with this virus," he said.